PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-beta-release.md

 #### Miscellaneous

-As with every big release, this version includes new Hooks and many other modifications aim to improve the developer’s experience with PrestaShop.
+As with every big release, this version includes new Hooks and many other modifications aimed to improve the developer’s experience with PrestaShop.
 A [new page in the developer documentation is available](https://devdocs.prestashop-project.org/8/modules/core-updates/8.1/) informing about all notable changes in PrestaShop 8.1.

 ## Issues involved in the milestone 8.1.0